Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Independent, community-based pretrial programs at this scale

-Most U.S. jurisdictions run pretrial services inside a government agency.
-SF Pretrial is one of a small handful of independent, community-based programs operating at this scale and breadth — alongside peers like NYC's Criminal Justice Agency, JusticePoint, and Berks Connections in Pennsylvania.
+Most U.S. jurisdictions run pretrial services inside a law enforcement or government agency.
+SF Pretrial is one of a small handful of independent, community-based programs operating at this scale and breadth — alongside peers like NYC's Criminal Justice Agency, JusticePoint, Maine Pretrial Services, and Berks Connections in Pennsylvania.
 The model itself is the innovation.
+To enhance public safety, the pretrial field is moving in the direction of SF Pretrial.

 OpenJustice